Import data from CSV files

 orMERGE

-clause before the LOAD CSV allows you to match certain entities in the graph before running LOAD CSV, which is an optimization as matched entities do not need to be searched for every row in the CSV file.But, the
+clause before LOAD CSV allows you to match certain entities in the graph before running LOAD CSV, optimizing the process as matched entities do not need to be searched for every row in the CSV file.But, the

 MATCH